 While a team leader could be regarded as a reminiscence of the old rigid organization structures, I still see many benefits of having such a captain.
 When it comes to improving my people skills, I like to get inspired by other domains of activity that have been struggling with the very same challenges for decades.
-Think about the greatest sport teams, where all team members are stars, and yet they always have a captain for:
+Think about the greatest sports teams, where all team members are stars, and yet they always have a captain for:

 - the captain is the role-model for every team member

 - he always mediates conflicts, knowing that prevention is always better than curing

 - he welcomes and facilitates new team members integration

 - in times of trouble, he is the voice of the team

 - he is constantly goal-oriented, making sure the team is on the right track

 But a great captain is always chosen by the team members.
 That’s the most natural way of nominating a leader and a leader doesn’t have to be imposed.